DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * instanceType `string`: Gets the class type.
 Overridden in derived classes.

 ### HyperVReplicaPolicyInput
-* HyperVReplicaPolicyInput `object`: Hyper-V Replica specific protection profile Input.
+* HyperVReplicaPolicyInput `object`: Hyper-V Replica specific policy Input.
   * allowedAuthenticationType `integer`: A value indicating the authentication type.
   * applicationConsistentSnapshotFrequencyInHours `integer`: A value indicating the application consistent frequency.
   * compression `string`: A value indicating whether compression has to be enabled.